-To provide high quality case management to young adults, staff must be experts in all available resources; including but not limited to, tools, assessments, available training, open job positions, resources, etc.
+To provide high quality case management to young adults, staff must be experts in all available resources; including but not limited to tools, assessments, available training, open job positions, resources, etc.

 - a.
 Describe the organization of staff to ensure that all young adults receive seamless case management. - b.
 Professional development and staff training are a priority to improve the customers' experiences.
-Proposers must demonstrate how they plan to coordinate staff training to ensure their ability to stay abreast of state and federal requirements and to adequately perform assigned roles, including a functional knowledge of the policies, procedures and unique characteristics/trends of young adult in this area, cultural awareness and competency in order to provide optimal services to participants. - c.
-CSCR is looking for proposals with innovative approaches to case management that demonstrates emphasis on high quality staffing and meaningful customer engagement for young adults.
+Respondents must demonstrate how they plan to coordinate staff training to ensure their ability to stay abreast of state and federal requirements and to adequately perform assigned roles, including a functional knowledge of the policies, procedures and unique characteristics/trends of young adult in this area, cultural awareness and competency in order to provide optimal services to participants. - c.
+CSCR is looking for proposals with innovative approaches to case management that demonstrate emphasis on high quality staffing and meaningful customer engagement for young adults.
 Respondents must describe its case management model for young adults and how technology will be incorporated to improve case management and engagement.
+Respondents should include data that proves the success of their proposed case management model.